 Are wood fireplaces and wood stoves legal to use in Canada?

 The straight answer is yes, and it is true in every Province.
-But what are the requirements?
+But what are the regulations and requirements?

 What is mostly known as a regulation on the Market is the EPA Certification.
 The EPA is the Environmental Protection Agency in the USA.
 The EPA has established a regulation to limit the amount of particulates that each wood fireplace can emit up through its chimney.
-As of May 2019, the limit in the USA is set at 4.5g/hr.
-On May 15th 2020, the new limit will be set at 2 g/hr and 2.5g/hr depending on the testing protocol being used by manufacturers.
+On May 15th 2020, the new limits were set by the EPA at 2 grams/hour and 2.5 grams/hour, depending on the testing protocol used by manufacturers.

-The USA EPA publishes a list of approved wood and pellet stoves.
-Click here to look at the current list.
+The EPA publishes a list of approved wood and pellet stoves.
 Please note that all stoves on this list are approved for use throughout Canada.
-In the following provinces, since May 15th 2020, only ones that are NSPS 2020 Compliant are authorized to be sold:

 • British Columbia